-"The Free and the Enslaved.
-Voices of the Subalterns in the History of Portuguese Empire" is the story of ordinary and extraordinary people living on the outskirts of the Portuguese colonial empire.
-It tells the story of those who once inhabited present-day Brazil, Angola, Guinea-Bissau, and the Atlantic archipelagos of Cape Verde and São Tomé.
-Among them were not only indigenous peoples but also Jews, Jewish converts or Muslims fleeing religious persecution, and Gypsies, witches, and criminals sentenced by the Inquisition and civil courts.
-Once free, once enslaved.
-But their subalternity varied when we consider intersecting elements such as gender, assimilation, relationship to their master, and their place in the network structure.
-Thus, it is worth bringing out these voices and looking more closely at which social groups actively and consciously participated in making the Portuguese colonial empire and which ones disappeared forever from history.
-Will the reconstruction of history from the perspective of those most marginalized help to deconstruct it?
+The Free and the Enslaved: Voices of the Subalterns in the History of the Portuguese Empire" is a compelling account of ordinary and extraordinary people who lived on the margins of the Portuguese colonial empire.
+This book explores the stories of people who once lived in what is now Brazil, Angola, Guinea-Bissau, and the Atlantic archipelagos of Cape Verde and São Tomé.
+The book focuses not only on indigenous peoples, but also on Jews, Jewish converts or Muslims fleeing religious persecution, as well as Gypsies, witches, and criminals convicted by the Inquisition and civil courts.
+The subalternity of these groups depended on several factors, including gender, assimilation, relationship to their master, and position in the network structure.

 By highlighting these voices, we can better understand which social groups were actively and intentionally involved in the formation of the Portuguese colonial empire and which were erased from history.
 This reconstruction of history from the perspective of the most marginalized can help deconstruct the accepted historical narrative.

 [ENG] The “Miserable Vassals” of the Empire: The Androgynous Codes of Behaviour of Black and Indigenous Peoples in Late Colonial Brazil (1775–1808)

 Canadian Journal of History

 Volume 57 Issue 3, December | décembre 2022, pp. 420-457